-After a recent chat with a DBA, making his first steps towards migrating a big database away from Oracle to Postgres, I thought there must be just too few articles on PostgreSQL features and “hacks”, aiding in achieving scalability to squeeze the last out of the hardware to safely accomodate some decent multi-terabyte size databases.
+After a recent chat with a DBA, making his first steps towards migrating a big database away from Oracle to Postgres, I thought there must be just too few articles on PostgreSQL features and “hacks”, aiding in achieving scalability to squeeze the last out of the hardware to safely accommodate some decent multi-terabyte size databases.
 Especially as there are quite a few options out there, I was very surprised that there was so much fear that Postgres is somehow very limited in the scaling matters.
 Well maybe it was indeed once so (I started with Postgres in 2011), but in year 2018 things are pretty solid actually – so please do read on for some ideas how to juggle terabytes with ease.

 Standard Postgres facilities

 If you don’t like to sweat too much and do some pioneering then the safest way to scale of course would be to stick with proven out-of-the-box features of Postgres – so first I’d recommend to take a look at the following keywords with some short explanations and maybe it’s all that you need.

 - Light-weight / special purpose indexes

 For a complex OLTP system, supporting hundreds of freaky queries, it is very common that the indexes actually take much more disk space than the table files holding the data.
 To improve on that (especially for indexes that are used infrequently) one can reduce the index sizes drastically with appropriate use of partial, BRIN, GIN or even a bit experimental BLOOM indexes.
 In total there are 7 different index types supported…but mostly people only know about and use the default B-tree – a big mistake in a multi-TB setting!

 Partial indexes allow indexing only a subset of the data – for example in a sales system we might not be interested in fast access to orders in status “FINISHED” (some nightly reports deal with that usually and they can take their time), so why should we index such rows?